canonical/postgresql-k8s-operator/docs/how-to/enable-ldap.md

 # How to enable LDAP authentication

-The Lightweight Directory Access Protocol (LDAP) enables centralized authentication for PostgreSQL clusters, reducing the overhead of managing local credentials and access policies.
+The Lightweight Directory Access Protocol (LDAP) enables centralised authentication for PostgreSQL clusters, reducing the overhead of managing local credentials and access policies.

 This guide goes over the steps to integrate LDAP as an authentication method with the PostgreSQL charm, all within the Juju ecosystem.